Fort Sill Graduation Dates 2024: What You Need to Know

 Military Traditions and Events

-The Role of 77th Army Band
+The Role of the 77th Army Band

-The 77th Army Band plays a crucial role in Fort Sill graduations.
-You’ll hear their rousing performances as you gather on the Polo Field.
-The band’s stirring renditions of patriotic tunes set the tone for the ceremony.
+The 77th Army Band plays a vital part in Fort Sill graduations, providing rousing performances as guests gather on the Polo Field.

 Unique Marine Corps Presence